wkim1114/wkim1114/README.md

 ## About Me
 🏫 I am a current Junior studying at the University of North Carolina at Chapel Hill majoring in Computer Science.

+💻 I am interested in LLM model and Deep Learning algorithms in computer science.
+I also enjoy learning about game development.

 < Talk a little bit about yourself here!
 Perhaps include your interests in the field of computer science / software engineering >